SachsenhausenDescendantsArchive/During/horst-during-compensation/README.md

 In response to your letter of December 15, 1965

 Our brother Horst was born on July 5, 1930 in Hamburg.
 Horst was a student at the Talmud Tora secondary school in Hamburg.
 From there he and his family were sent to a concentration camp in Latvia and died there.
 He was a very good student.
 His only career goal was to be a doctor and we all believe that he would have done it.

-Yours sincerely
+Yours sincerely,
+Johanna Whitehead

 PS Can we get money for the time he was in the concentration camp?

 #